dor4231/website/README.md

 Secondly, our members who already works with us can find update about the progress of thier project and easily find someone to support them if somthing went wrong.

+## Installation

+Read about the structure to get deeper understanding about what you are doing in this section.
+1. git clone this repository.
+2. Create virtual environment using python 3.6 and call it `venv` in order for git to ignore it (Use this for the [full virtualenv guid](https://virtualenv.pypa.io/en/stable/userguide/)).
+3. Activate the virtualenv (macOS: `source venv/bin/activate` ; Windows: `./venv/Scripts/activate.bat`).
+4. Install python requerments: `python -m pip install -r requirements.txt`.
+5. `cd` into the `positiveyou-react` folder.
+6. Run command: `npm install`.

 ## Structur